aditya17lal/wordle/README.md

 ## About

-Wordle is a text-based game designed for players to guess a hidden word within five attempts, receiving feedback after each guess by highlighting the correct letters.
-Developed with pygame, it presents a robust and interactive console interface, with refined guess handling mechanisms.
+Wordle is a text-based game where players guess a 5-letter word within six attempts, receiving color-coded feedback for each guess.
+Developed with Pygame, it offers a robust and interactive console interface with refined guess-handling mechanisms.
 Can you decipher the word within the limited attempts?
 Play now and find out!

 <p>Game Window:</p>
 <img src="./game_window.png" alt="Game Window" style="width:40%;">